 The idea behind this method is three-fold.

-- The domed method is also proper when microgreens have a tendency to stay short.
+- The domed method is also proper when microgreens tend to stay short.
 Arugula is a good example.
 The dome excludes light, and the plants respond by growing taller under the dome.

 The reduced airflow doesn't let the heat or moisture escape.
 In cases like these, the domed method is the way to go.

-It's important to make sure the seeds are seated in the soil when using this method.
-So a good mist of water, or even physically pushing the seeds into the soil or grow mat with a tray lid or something flat. will increase germination rate.
+It’s important to ensure the seeds are seated in the soil when using this method.
+So a good mist of water, or even physically pushing the seeds into the soil or grow mat with a tray lid or something flat will increase the germination rate.

 Why Grow Tokyo Bekana Using Two Methods?